CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 ### Configuration Settings

-The [Configuration Settings][Configuration Settings Property] for the Ssh Connection and execution.
+The [Configuration Settings][Configuration Settings Property] for the SSH connection and execution.

 |||
 |----------|----------|